 “I met with a major Mufti of Istanbul - Ideen Hyman of the Dulmabache Mosque.
 I also met with a governor of Istanbul,” said Glick.

-with Adnan Oktar, a prominent Islamic scholar and television host on the A9 satellite channel who has spoken out in the past about the brotherhood between Jews and Muslims, Oktar expressed his admiration of Glick and reaffirmed his condemnation of violence.
+In an interview with Adnan Oktar, a prominent Islamic scholar and television host on the A9 satellite channel who has spoken out in the past about the brotherhood between Jews and Muslims, Oktar expressed his admiration of Glick and reaffirmed his condemnation of violence.

 “The assassination attempt was terrible,” said Oktar.
 “It was terrorism.
 We denounce that very powerfully.
 No normal Muslim can think of this or do this.”